sean-smith/scale-out-computing-on-aws/docs/storage/launch-job-with-fsx.md

 ## Change FSx capacity

 Use `-l fsx_lustre_size=<SIZE_IN_GB>` to specify the size of your FSx filesystem.
 Please note the following informations:
-- If not specified, SOCA deploy the smallest possible capacity (1200GB)
+- If not specified, Scale-Out Computing on AWS deploy the smallest possible capacity (1200GB)
 - Valid sizes (in GB) are 1200, 2400, 3600 and increments of 3600

 ~~~bash